Striking Protesters on the Freeway With a Motor Vehicle: A Brief Legal Take

 Below we will discuss some of the legal ramifications of illegal barricades on freeways, roads, and surface streets, and whether or not a driver with no reasonable means of escape is justified in running human obstacles.
 First, it helps to understand the difference between a lawful protest and an unlawful riot.

-On the one hand, there is a clear precedent for fear when stranded in a car surrounded by hostile communists, before, during, or after a curfew, for example.
-You don't need to think back much further than 1992 and Reginald Denny, understanding the inherent risk of mob justice, especially if you have pale skin.
-Modernly, the mainstream news media such as CNN has declared a race war of sorts against "white people" to eradicate so-called "white privilege."
+On the one hand, there is a clear precedent for fear when stranded in a car surrounded by hostile communists throwing rocks.
+And the surprized vehicle operator could be attacked before, during, or after a curfew, for example.
+You don't need to think back much further than 1992 and Reginald Denny, understanding the inherent risk of mob justice.
+Modernly, the mainstream news media such as CNN has launched a war to eradicate so-called "white privilege."

-In the most recent pretext to riot, Floyd, based upon his criminal record, was a dangerous, violent ex-felon.
-The facts relate, that while high on Crystal Meth, Floyd was getting ready to operate a motor vehicle on a busy city street.
-A white cop who used to bounce at the same club with Floyd on the same nights apparently held a grudge against Floydand vice versa.
+The facts relate, that while high on Crystal Meth, George Floyd was getting ready to operate a motor vehicle on a busy city street.
+A white cop who used to bounce at the same club with Floyd on the same nights apparently held a grudge against Floyd and vice versa.

 George Floyd did not get along with the now-fired Minneapolis police officer charged with killing him while the two worked at a nightclub, according to a former coworker.
 (Source).

-So it's clear this was not some random arrest, at least not with respect to Chauvin and Floyd.
+So it's clear this was not some random arrest, at least not concerning Chauvin and Floyd.
 Interestingly, the media narrative about this Democrat-run police department is that this was a racist attack.
-Hence, all police with "light skin" are racists.
-And the popular and campus press infer that the other nonwhite cops had no choice but to participate because they were following the orders of their "white oppressors."
+Hence, police with "light skin" are racists.
+And the famous and campus press infer that the other nonwhite cops had no choice but to participate because they were following the orders of their "white oppressors."

 Although there are no legal allegations that Floyd was targeted for being black, or that the police themselves are racist, the Minneapolis city council will be abolishing its police force because of "white oppression."
 However, statistics prove that white police officers are far less likely to shoot or harm minorities than a minority police officer would.
-So at this point, white privilege/oppression has become a faith-based religion to many Millenials and communists.
+So at this point, white privilege/oppression has become a faith-based political religion of sorts.
+If you support America, law enforcement and the military = racist.
+If you support anarchy and lawlessness = woke.

-Whether we want to believe math and science, or if we wish to think white people are evil oppressors, the result is that anyone using our roads is at risk for a mob attack, especially if they are light-skinned.
-Race relations have been set back by hundreds of years with things getting worse for people who simply want to get to work, feed their kids, and pay their bills.
+Whether we want to believe math and science, or if we wish to think white cops are evil oppressors, the result is that anyone using our roads is at risk for a mob attack.
+Race relations have been set back by hundreds of years, with things getting worse for people who simply want to get to work, feed their kids, and pay their bills.

 Many automobile drivers and commercial truckers have two choices: